EMBL-EBI-TSI/cpa-instance/README.md

 ### Deployment in the Cloud Portal

-- Create a new `Deployment` choosing the `app` form the `Reposotory` menu.
+- Create a new `Deployment` choosing the `app` form the `Repository` menu.
 - Select the provider to use form the top left corner radio menu: `Select provider`.
 - Enter the required input in the `Inputs` section.
-- Select a configuration in the `Deployment paramters` section.
+- Select a configuration in the `Deployment parameters` section.

 ###  ssh connection